q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

-We denote dictionary matching, the pure data-driven diffusion model-based method and the diffusion model with data consistency using DictMatch, DL-Diffusion, and DL-Diffusion-DC respectively.
-We evaluated the performance of these three methods across multiple experiments.
+For clarity in the experimental comparisons, we denote the dictionary matching method, the purely data-driven diffusion model, and the diffusion model with data consistency as DictMatch, DL-Diffusion, and DL-Diffusion-DC, respectively.
+The evaluation protocol was designed to assess quantitative accuracy, robustness under acceleration, and stability across synthetic and real datasets.